 Gmail IMAP and SMTP servers support authorization via the OAuth 2.0 protocol, which Postbox also supports.
 If you're receiving notifications about using a less secure application, or simply want to use the latest and greatest security protocol, try upgrading your Postbox Gmail account to OAuth2.
 It's quick and easy to do!

-Note: These instructions are only for Gmail accounts that have already been set up within Postbox.
+Note: These instructions are only for Google/Gmail/G Suite accounts that have already been set up within Postbox.
 If you are setting up a new Gmail account, simply walk through our New Account Wizard and the correct settings will be configured for you.

 - Within Postbox, navigate to Options | Preferences > Privacy and then select the checkbox for "Accept cookies from sites."

 - Navigate to Options | Preferences > Security > Passwords > Saved Passwords and click the "Show Passwords" button.
 Take a screenshot of your passwords, so you have them as a backup.
 Remove all of your Gmail passwords from the Password Manager, then close the window.

 - Navigate to Options | Preferences > Accounts.
 Select the Gmail account and change Authentication to "OAuth2 (Google)."
 Repeat this step for each of your Gmail accounts.

 - Navigate to Options | Preferences > Accounts > Outgoing Servers.
 Here you will want to edit each Gmail server and change Authentication to "OAuth2 (Google)."

 - Once complete, restart Postbox, and it will authenticate with each of your Gmail accounts.